 - I ensure I have the attention of the person with whom I am speaking before beginning.
-Sometimes if he/she does not notice that I’ve entered the room, I will gently tap his/her arm or hand to get his/her attention or to just let him/her know I’m nearby, and smile.
+Sometimes if they do not notice that I’ve entered the room, I will gently tap an arm or hand to get their attention or to just let them know I’m nearby, and smile.

-- When I speak to them, I make sure that they can see my face clearly, that I am not too far away, and that my head is not at an angle and hard to see.
+- When I speak to them, I make sure that they can see my face clearly and that I am not too far away and hard to see.

 - I always try to remind myself to speak slowly, but naturally, and clearly.
 I have a tendency to speak quickly, so I have to be conscious of slowing myself down a bit.

 - One thing I have to remind myself is to not even try to speak to someone with hearing loss while I’m standing in another room.
 We do this all the time without thinking – but with someone who cannot hear, it’s pointless.

 - Keeping my sentences simple and breaking up complex sentences into smaller ones really seems to help.

 - Making sure to use the person’s name before I begin speaking to him/her ensures that I have his/her attention.

 - Because I tend to talk with my hands, I try to limit that so it is not distracting, and always try to remember to keep my hands away from my mouth.

 - Reducing any background noise like a radio, television or other people as much as possible also really helps.